 During my two days in Columbus, I visited two Columbus Ohio breweries on the trail, one brewery off the trail and a meadery.
 Each offered a unique experience, showing a different aspect of the Columbus brew scene.

-Hoof Hearted Brewpub and Kitchen
+Hoof Hearted Brewery and Kitchen

 “Do you trust me?”

-After I boldly said yes, the friendly Hoof Hearted Brewing bartender selected my flight of four 5-ounce pours for $12.
+After I boldly said yes, the friendly Hoof Hearted Brewery bartender selected my flight of four 5-ounce pours for $12.
 The flavors were fruity and fun, with quirky names like Rose Chose (a hot pink German-style Gose beer), Dodging Invisible Rays (a Saison), Wet When Slippery (a Fruity Double IPA) and Miracle Toast (an Imperial Stout).

-Too new to make this year’s Columbus Ale Trail, Italian Village’s Hoof Hearted Brewing is located in an architecturally interesting space with clean lines, expansive windows, a big bar, a busy kitchen and glass-enclosed tanks.
+Too new to make this year’s Columbus Ale Trail, Italian Village’s Hoof Hearted Brewery is located in an architecturally interesting space with clean lines, expansive windows, a big bar, a busy kitchen and glass-enclosed tanks.
 The decor is bright, fun and funky, much like the beers.